Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Study Notes/Relational Database Design.md

 ## Closure of Functional Dependencies

-- The closure of a set of functional dependencies F, denoted as F+, is the set of all functional dependencies that can be logically derived from F using **Armstrong's Axioms**:
+- The closure of a set of functional dependencies `F`, denoted as `F+`, is the set of all functional dependencies that can be logically derived from F using **Armstrong's Axioms**:

 	- **Reflexivity**: If `Y ⊆ X`, then `X → Y`
 	- **Augmentation**: If `X → Y`, then `XZ → YZ` for any `Z`